 - Often associated with other allergies (hay fever, asthma)

-The condition manifests itself in a compromised skin barrier—a topic that is particularly important to us at H4H Naturals.
-Our research focuses on strengthening this natural protective layer with plant-based active ingredients, without resorting to harsh chemicals.
+The disease manifests through a compromised skin barrier – a topic that is particularly close to our hearts at H4H Naturals.
+Our research focuses on strengthening this natural protective layer with botanical active ingredients, without resorting to aggressive chemicals.

-You may be wondering how atopic dermatitis differs from other skin problems.
+Perhaps you're wondering how neurodermatitis differs from other skin problems.
 The answer lies in the characteristic combination of symptoms:

-- Intense itching: Especially worse at night, often leads to sleep disturbances
+- Intense itching: Especially aggravated at night, often leading to sleep disturbances

-- Redness and swelling: Mostly on the flexor sides (elbows, knees)
+- Redness and swelling: Mostly in flexural areas (elbows, knees)

 - Flaky, dry skin: Feels rough and tight